unstoppabledomains/dev-docs/reseller/reseller-faq.md

 ### Does UD have ways to prevent users from creating unlimited wallets to claim free domains?

-Presently, the partner must control this (e.g., one domain per account).
-Unstoppable Domains is also working on solutions to prevent this on our end.
+Unstoppable Domains uses [FingerprintJS](https://fingerprint.com/) to verify free domain orders and catch sophisticated fraudsters.

 ### Can the Partner API resell the same domains offered on the UD website?